paufisch/ode_filters/docs/api/measurement/index.md

 ### Black-Box Measurement Models

 For cases where the standard ODE structure doesn't fit, use `BlackBoxMeasurement` to define an arbitrary differentiable measurement function.
-The Jacobian is computed automatically via JAX autodiff:
+The Jacobian is computed automatically via JAX autodiff.

+**Example:**

 ```python
 from ode_filters.measurement import BlackBoxMeasurement